Tuberous Breast Correction

 The typical appearance of a tuberous breast is a narrow, cone-shaped breast with a high breast fold and disproportionately large, puffy areola – however, variations, which only include some or, one of these findings are common.
 The severity of the condition defines the type and ranges from mild to severe.
 On the mild end of the spectrum, you will see a subtle constriction on the lower part of the breast.
 Severe cases involve complete restriction of the breast and an underdeveloped gland.

-Dr. William DeLuca and the surgical team at DeLuca Plastic Surgery have developed an expertise in evaluating, treating, and managing the post-operative course of these difficult surgical problems.
+Dr. Tauber, Dr. Yan, and the surgical team at DeLuca Plastic Surgery have developed an expertise in evaluating, treating, and managing the post-operative course of these difficult surgical problems.

 Preparing for Tuberous Breast Treatment

-You will meet with Dr. Tauber or Dr. DeLuca before your surgery to prepare for the steps you will soon take.
-To make sure no hidden issues are present, Dr. DeLuca will ask you questions about your medical history before making a final decision.
-Based on measurements of your breast and your post-operative goals, Dr. DeLuca or Dr. Tauber will create a surgical plan.
+You will meet with Dr. Tauber or Dr. Yan before your surgery to prepare for the steps you will soon take.
+To make sure no hidden issues are present, your surgeon will ask you questions about your medical history before making a final decision.
+Based on measurements of your breast and your post-operative goals, Dr. Tauber or Dr. Yan will create a surgical plan.
 3-D computer visualizations are sometimes used to help you see your breasts in their new size and shape.

 Tubular Corrective Surgery